eth-infinitism/bundler/packages/sdk/README.md

 const myContract = new Contract(abi, aaProvider)

-// this method will get called from the wallet address, through account-abstraction EntryPoint await myContract.someMethod()
+// this method will get called from the wallet address, through zerodevapp EntryPoint await myContract.someMethod()
 ```